-Suburban provides drinking water for the San Jose Hills Service Area from its wells in the Main San Gabriel Groundwater Basin.
-In 2017, Suburban also distributed, treated groundwater from LPVCWD and VCWD and 2) treated surface water from MWDSC and CIC.
+Suburban provides drinking water for the San Jose Hills service area from its wells in the Main San Gabriel Groundwater Basin.
+In 2021, Suburban also distributed treated groundwater from 1) LPVCWD, CIC and VCWD and 2) treated surface water from MWDSC and CIC.
 Suburban and the utilities providing supplemental water to Suburban have completed source water assessments in accordance with the federal Safe Drinking Water Act.
 The purpose of the source water assessment is to promote source water protection by identifying types of activities in the proximity of sources which could pose a threat to the water quality.

-You may request summaries of the assessments by contacting Ken
+You may request summaries of the assessments by contacting Omar

-Reich, Quality Assurance Reporting Manager, at (626) 543-2575 or you may request complete copies from the SWB at (818) 551-2049.
-Suburban, CIC, VCWD and LPVCWD source water assessments were completed between 2002 and 2008 and concluded groundwater sources are most vulnerable to the following activities: leaking underground storage tanks; known contaminant plumes from industrial waste discharges; landfills/dumps; gas stations; transportation corridors; machine shops; pesticide/fertilizer/ petroleum storage and transfer areas; and agricultural drainage.
+Tinoco at otinoco@swwc.com.
+Or you may request complete copies from the SWB at (818) 551-2049.Suburban, CIC, VCWD and LPVCWD source water assessments werecompleted between 2002 and 2008 and concluded groundwatersources are most vulnerable to the following activities: leaking underground storage tanks; known contaminant plumes from industrial waste discharges; landfills/dumps; gas stations; transportation corridors; machine shops; pesticide/fertilizer/ petroleum storage and transfer areas; and agricultural drainage.

-MWDSC updated its sanitary surveys of the Colorado River Watershed in 2015, and the State Water Project Watershed in 2011.
+MWDSC updated its sanitary surveys of the Colorado River Watershed in 2016, and the State Water Project Watershed in 2017.
 Water from the Colorado River is considered to be most vulnerable to contamination from recreation, urban and stormwater runoff, increasing urbanization in the watershed, and wastewater.
 Water supplies from Northern California's State Water Project are most vulnerable to contamination from urban and stormwater runoff, wildlife, agriculture, recreation, and wastewater.
 A copy of the most recent summary of either assessment can be obtained by calling MWDSC at (800) CALL-MWD (225-5693).

 CIC completed an update of its San Gabriel River watershed sanitary survey in 2015.
 The survey concluded that CIC's surface water is vulnerable to contamination from erosion, debris removal, forest fires and recreational activities.
-You may request summaries of the assessments by contacting Ken Reich, Suburban Quality Assurance Reporting Manager, at (626) 543-2575 or you may request complete copies from the SWB at (818) 551-2049.
+You may request summaries of the assessments by contacting Omar Tinoco at otinico@swwc.com or you may request complete copies from the SWB at (818)551-2049.